 - Net loans receivable is a measure the Group uses to assess its asset growth and capital efficiency.
-The Group considers the growth in loans receivable to be a significant element of the Group's performance as it increases the revenue generating assets and represents a growing customer base to which the Group can market additional products that leverage its digital platform.
-One of the Group's strategies is to grow the long-term loan portfolio as it not only drives interest revenue in the current period, but more importantly builds a longer-term revenue stream as these loans remain outstanding longer.
-Growth in loans receivable is driven by several factors including an increase in the number of customers and an increase in the average loan amount. - Net loans receivable was \$2,541,250 as at December 31, 2018, a decrease of \$1,463,570 compared to \$4,004,820 as at December 31, 2017.
-This decrease was a result of fewer new loans been processed and more existing loans been paid out.
-The excess cash was used to meet repayment commitments to bond holders (\$246,000), pay off a promissory note (\$180,000) and fund the operating loss for the year.
-In addition, Loans receivable write-offs of \$238,504 were incurred for the year ended December 31, 2018. - The Group funded 21 (\$193,046) new consumer loans for the year ended December 31, 2018 and received 125 (\$752,157) loans receivable payouts for a net reduction of 106 consumer loans for fiscal 2018.
+The Group considers the growth in loans receivable to be a significant element of the Group's performance as it increases the revenue generating assets and represents a growing customer base to which the Group can market additional products to.
+One of the Group's strategies is to grow the long-term loan portfolio as it not only drives interest revenue in the current period, but more importantly builds a longer-term revenue stream as these loans remain outstanding for a longer period of time.
+Growth in loans receivable is driven by several factors including an increase in the number of customers and an increase in the average loan amount. - Net loans receivable was \$2,183,949 as at March 31, 2019, a decrease of \$357,301 compared to \$2,541,250 as at December 31, 2018.
+This decrease was a result of fewer new loans being processed and more existing loans having been paid out.
+In addition, loans receivable write-offs of \$238,504 were incurred for the year ended December 31, 2018.
+The total allowance for credit losses of \$98,849 was considered adequate at March 31, 2019 resulting in no bad debt expense for the quarter.

+• The Group funded 4 (\$31,385) new consumer loans for the quarter ended March 31, 2019 and received 35 (\$147,212) loans receivable payouts for a net reduction of 31 consumer loans for the quarter ending March 31 2019.